PxslGames/TheDump/README.md

 # TheDump

-TheDump is basically just a code dump—a collection of random projects I’ve made over time.
+TheDump is basically just a code dump - a collection of random projects I’ve made over time.

 Most of these were made for fun, boredom, or experimentation.
 Some are prototypes, some are just weird little ideas I wanted to try out.
 A lot of them were made with the help of ChatGPT or other tools, but they all represent things I’ve actually built or tinkered with.